 honor and tribute for the men and women who have served and

 are serving in the Armed Forces of the United States; to raise

 awareness of the contributions made by the veterans of the

 State; and to establish a central site for the State of

 Connecticut to conduct official observances, activities and

 ceremonies to honor veterans, including on Memorial Day and

 How do I make a

-Donations may be made on-line by credit card or by mailing a
+Donations may be made by mailing a

 check or money order.